Is Reinforcement Learning (Not) for Natural Language Processing: Benchmarks, Baselines, and Building Blocks for Natural Language Policy Optimization: (General Reinforced-language Understanding Eval)

 \subsection{Results on GRUE: Which Algorithm Should be Used to Learn Preferences?}

 Figures~\ref{fig:auto_task},~\ref{fig:auto_natural} present the results on \benchmark{}, split into task metrics and naturalness metrics, and Tables~\ref{tab:key_results},~\ref{tab:imdb_ablations} highlight key results via ablation studies.
 Full results are available in Appendix~\ref{app:experiments}.
-For text continuation and summarization, with non-trivial zero-shot performance, RL tends to perform better than supervised training, but for tasks like Commongen and ToTTo, which have very low zero-shot performance, supervised training performs best.
-As expected, both RL and supervised learning outperform zero-shot approaches.
+For text continuation and summarization, with non-trivial zero-shot performance, RL tends to perform better than supervised training, but for tasks like Commongen and ToTTo, which have very low zero-shot performance, supervised training performs best---with both approaches outperforming zero-shot.

 However, \textbf{using RL+Supervised learning in conjunction works best;} NLPO+supervised and PPO+supervised usually always outperforms NLPO/PPO (or supervised in isolation) across both task metrics and naturalness metrics.
 Supervised warm-starting is particularly effective for Commongen and ToTTo, which our results suggest are more prone to reward hacking.
+The one exception to this trend is DailyDialog where the RL models outperform warm-started Supervised+RL models likely due to the low performance of the Supervised models.
 We note that Supervised+NLPO using a T5-base (220m parameter) LM currently outperforms all the models on the ToTTo leaderboard, many of which have $\geq$ 3b parameter supervised models---suggesting that RL is parameter efficient as well.
-In these cases, it is critical that the initial policy already contain (some) signal for the task: this is because the initial policy is used both as a KL constraint, and as additional masking constraint in NLPO.
-If the mask contains no initial priors about task specific language, it will be eliminating the wrong actions.
-Simply put, the better one's initial policy, the more additional performance RL training will add to it.
+In these cases, it is critical that the initial policy already contain (some) signal for the task due to it being used as a KL constraint and masking constraint in NLPO.
+If the mask contains no initial priors about task specific language, it will be eliminating the wrong actions---a better initial policy leads to better RL performance downstream.